Tuesday, October 29, 2024

 10 april Back home

 And then it was already time to go home for Rob and I. Gerjon would be here for a few days longer.
 We only saw a very small piece of Turkey.
 But this small piece showed us great diversity, in landscape, history, flora and fauna and the way people live.
-And amphitheatres, from the smalltown theatres to the grand city theatres, they were as diverse as anything we saw.
-There is so much more to discover that we definitely will be back.
+And in amphitheatres too, from the smalltown theatres to the grand city theatres.
+They were as diverse as anything we saw.
+With such a long history there is so much more to discover.
+We will definitely be back.

 Observed species